omar2005911/enterprise-linux-administration/01-Documentation/README.md

 # Enterprise Linux Administration & Automation

-# Project Documentation
+## Project Documentation

+---

-## Project Overview
+# 1. Project Overview

 This project is a hands-on Linux administration and operations environment designed to simulate a small enterprise infrastructure.

-The environment combines Windows Server, RHEL, and Ubuntu Linux servers and covers infrastructure configuration, domain integration, web services, Linux administration, security, automation, monitoring, logging, backup, and scheduled operations.

----

-# Project Architecture

-The project consists of:
+The project combines:

-- Windows Server providing Active Directory Domain Services and DNS.
+- Windows Server
-- RHEL Linux server running Apache HTTP Server.
+- RHEL Linux
-- Ubuntu Linux server running Nginx.
+- Ubuntu Linux
+- Active Directory
+- DNS
+- Apache
+- Nginx
-- Linux administration and security controls.
+- Linux security
-- Bash automation scripts.
+- Bash automation
+- Monitoring
+- Log analysis
-- Monitoring and log analysis.
+- Backup and restore
-- Automated web backups using Cron.
+- Cron scheduling

 The project follows a practical administration lifecycle:

-Infrastructure → Configuration → Security → Web Services → Monitoring → Automation → Backup → Restore
+Infrastructure → Domain Integration → Web Services → Linux Administration → Security → Automation → Monitoring → Backup → Operations

 ---

+# 2. Project Architecture

+The environment consists of:

+### Windows Server

+Provides:

+- Active Directory Domain Services (AD DS)
+- DNS
+- Domain users
+- Centralized authentication

+### RHEL Linux Server

+Provides:

+- Apache HTTP Server
+- Linux administration environment
+- firewalld
+- SELinux
+- Bash automation
+- Monitoring
+- Backup
+- Log analysis

+### Ubuntu Linux Server

+Provides:

+- Nginx Web Server
+- Linux administration environment
+- UFW firewall
+- Web service testing

+---

-# Task 1 — Infrastructure & Domain Integration
+# 3. Task 1 — Infrastructure & Domain Integration

 ## Objective

 Integrate Linux servers with a centralized Windows Server Active Directory and DNS environment.

+---

-## Windows Server
+## 3.1 Windows Server — Active Directory

-The Windows Server environment was configured to provide:
+Windows Server was configured to provide centralized identity management using:

-- Active Directory Domain Services (AD DS)
+- Active Directory Domain Services
 - DNS
 - Domain users
-- Centralized identity management
+- Centralized authentication

+The domain environment provides a central identity source for the Linux servers.

+---

-## DNS Configuration
+## 3.2 DNS Configuration

+DNS is a fundamental part of the domain environment.

-Linux servers were configured to use the Active Directory DNS server.
+The Linux servers were configured to use the Active Directory DNS server.

-DNS functionality was tested through:
+DNS functionality was tested using:

 - Forward DNS resolution
 - Reverse DNS resolution
 - Hostname resolution

+Correct DNS configuration is required before joining Linux systems to the Active Directory domain.

+---

-## RHEL Domain Integration
+## 3.3 RHEL Domain Integration

 The RHEL server was integrated with the Windows Active Directory domain.

-The domain integration process involved:
+The integration process involved:

 - DNS configuration
-- Required domain integration packages
 - realmd
 - SSSD
 - adcli
 - Kerberos
 - Domain join
-- Domain user authentication
+- Domain authentication

-Domain membership was verified after joining the server.
+The RHEL server domain membership was verified after the join operation.

+---

-## Ubuntu Domain Integration
+## 3.4 Ubuntu Domain Integration

-The Ubuntu Linux server was also prepared for integration with the centralized domain environment.
+The Ubuntu Linux server was prepared for integration with the centralized domain environment.

-The same identity and DNS architecture was used to provide centralized authentication.
+The same DNS and identity architecture was used to provide centralized authentication.

+---

-## Domain Users
+## 3.5 Domain Users

 Domain users were tested on the Linux environment.

 Administrative privileges were configured for authorized users through sudo.

+This allows centralized users to authenticate to Linux systems while maintaining controlled administrative access.

 ---

-# Task 2 — Web Infrastructure
+# 4. Task 2 — Web Infrastructure

 ## Objective

-Deploy and configure web servers on both RHEL and Ubuntu Linux servers.
+Deploy and configure web services on both RHEL and Ubuntu Linux servers.

 The project uses two different Linux distributions and two different web server technologies.

 ---

-## RHEL — Apache Web Server
+# 4.1 RHEL — Apache Web Server

 The RHEL server was configured as an Apache HTTP Server.

-### Apache Configuration

-Apache was installed and configured using the `httpd` service.
+Apache was installed using the `httpd` package.

-The service was enabled and started using systemd.
+The service was managed using systemd.

 Example: